 - Purchase order or account numbers used between businesses

-- Number of units to be shipped
+- Number of units being shipped

 - NMFC freight classification

 Yes!
 Depending on which shipping mode you're using and what details you and your consignee have agreed upon, you may need to use a specific type of BOL.
 Here are the most common: